UCSD-SEELab/SmartHome/SmartHomePublic/README.md

 ## Feature Extraction

 Code to extract features from data is contained in `/code/cleaning/build.py`. **Before running this program you must run preclean.py which generates input data**.
 Feature extraction methodology is described in detail below.
+Before analysis, the features of both train and test datasets are rescaled to the mean and variance of the training data (thus, values represent deviations from this mean).

 1. **Time Series Alignment** Each sensor gathers data at a different sampling rate.
 The sensor with the highest sampling rate is the watch which generates (approximately) 10 samples per second.
 To align the time-series of the other data streams we assign we assign each data item received the timestamp of the most recently received watch message.
 To produce an analysis dataset we then join the data streams by timestamp and project forward to fill missing values.
 An example is given below: